weblabdeusto/weblabdeusto/docs/source/directory_hierarchy.rst

 * **Server**: refers to a functionality running in an *instance*.

 All the servers described in :ref:`technical_description` are *servers* using these categories.
-Each experiment server (e.g. a Robotics experiment) is a *server*.
+Each experiment server (e.g., a Robotics experiment) is a *server*.

 Now, *servers* can be grouped in a single *instance* (at operating system level,